Configure the Windows Firewall to allow SQL Server access

 To access an instance of the SQL Server through a firewall, you must configure the firewall on the computer that is running SQL Server.
 The firewall is a component of Microsoft Windows.
-You can also install a firewall from another company.
-This article discusses how to configure the Windows firewall, but the basic principles apply to other firewall programs.
+You can also install a firewall from another vendor.
+This article discusses how to configure the Windows Firewall, but the basic principles apply to other firewall programs.

 This article provides an overview of firewall configuration and summarizes information of interest to a SQL Server administrator.
 For more information about the firewall and for authoritative firewall information, see the firewall documentation, such as Windows Firewall security deployment guide.